 As with the Palmgren-Miner model, the Wöhler curve is taken as a basis, this time with a material-specific parameter b, which can be adapted to existing data.
-This allows acceptable to very good estimates of the service life, although the predictions tend to overestimate the service life (D < 1).
+This allows acceptable to very good estimates of service life, though the predictions tend to overestimate the service life (D < 1).
 Marco and Starkey modified 'Miner general' so that the material parameter b is re-determined for each loading phase.
 This modified version is significantly more complex, and the results are unreliable [Vog16].

 The non-linear model of Owen-Howe is one of the earliest models developed with a fibre-reinforced plastic.
 Parameters A and B are presented for this model: